Skip to product information

 Sale Sold out

-Basics: zones 7-11 (not hardy to zone 5, but will self sow), 36-48" x 12", full sun to part sun, tiny purple flower cluster at the top of tall, wiry stems in late summer to early fall, tolerant of most soils except clay, needs good drainage and moderate moisture, but drought tolerant once established
+Basics: zones 7-11 (not hardy to zone 5, but will self sow if happy), 36-48" x 12", full sun to part sun, tiny purple flower cluster at the top of tall, wiry stems in late summer to early fall, tolerant of most soils except clay, needs good drainage and moderate moisture, but drought tolerant once established

 Common names: Tall Verbena, Purple Top Verbena, South American Vervain, Brazilian Verbena, Clustertop